SushiLab/IMB_Amplicon_Pipeline/README.md

 #### Running the Pipeline

-Navigate to the folder where the analysis is run and copy the templates for `map.py` and `config.yaml` to the folder where you run the analysis.
+Navigate to the folder where the analysis is run and copy the templates to the folder where you run the analysis.
 Here, we will copy all templates to a subfolder dedicated to config files.
-We will later on add the correct samples to the samples files and blocklist.
+We will later on add the correct samples to the `samples` and `blocklist` files.

 ```bash
 cd /where/you/run/your/analysis